muhammadsami987123/100DaysOfAI-Agents/99_FormFillerBot/README.md

 # 2. Run the application
 python main.py

-# 3. Then, open your web browser and navigate to:
+# 3. Open your web browser and navigate to:
 # http://127.0.0.1:8000
 ```